What Is Fineness of Cement

 Fineness = (W2/W1) * 100

-Then, calculate the percentage of Weight of cement retained on Sieve.
+Then, calculate the percentage of Weight of cement retained on the Sieve.

 Repeat this procedure with three different samples of cement and average the values for accurate results.

-The following table shows the fineness of cement value,
+The following table provides a comprehensive overview of the value and significance of cement fineness.

 |Sr.No.||Weight of Cement |